zeon-studio/hugoplate/content/english/technical-editing/_index.md

 {{< accordion title="About test knitting before/instead of editing" class="border-indigo-900 border-1 bg-slate-50" >}}

 I firmly believe that test knitting should follow tech editing, since you don't want to give a pattern with errors to your test knitters.
-Just like you don't publish a book before an editor and a proofreader had a chance to work on it.
+Think of it like this: it's not a reader's job to correct mistakes in an author's novel, but the editor's and the proofreader's. 🙂

 Test knitters will spend a lot of time creating an item using your design, so the process should be as smooth for them as possible.
-Let's be honest, test knitting is basically free marketing, and you want your test knitters to write good things about your pattern.
-They are not tech editors, it is not their job to edit your patterns, especially for free.
+Let's be honest: test knitting is basically free marketing, and you want your test knitters to write good things about your pattern.
+They are not tech editors; it is not their job to edit your patterns, especially for free.
 So I highly, *highly* recommend that you start the test knitting process *after* your tech editor is finished with your pattern.

 {{< /accordion >}}